Meet Judy Singer a NeuroDiversity Pioneer

 Singer, J. (2016) NeuroDiversity: the birth of an idea.
 Available Kindle Online.

-This interview was brought to you by Spectrum Suite at myspectrumsuite.com.
-Conducted by founder & president of Spectrum Suite, Samantha Craft M.Ed. (aka Marcelle Ciampi).
-Craft is the lead job recruiter for ULTRA Testing, an autism educator, the author of the blog and book Everyday Aspergers, Selection Committee Chair at the ANCA World Autism Festival and active in autism groups locally and globally.
-She serves as a guest speaker, workshop presenter, and neurodiversity recruitment specialist.
-She can be reached at email@example.com.
+This interview was brought to you by Spectrum Suite.
+Conducted by founder of Spectrum Suite, Samantha Craft M.Ed. (aka Marcelle Ciampi).
+Craft is the senior job recruiter for ULTRA Testing, a technology company with a neurodiversity hiring initiative.
+She is also an autism educator, the author of the blog and book Everyday Aspergers, former Selection Committee Chair at the ANCA World Autism Festival and active in autism groups locally and globally.
+She serves as a keynote, guest speaker, workshop presenter, and neurodiversity recruitment specialist.
+She can be reached at everydayaspergers@ gmail.com